 That hand would be on the arm of a man named Gregory Garrabrants.

 Don’t feel badly if the name doesn’t ring a bell.
 The enterprise Garrabrants has run since October 2007, BofI Federal Bank — a bank in La Jolla, California — is about as unlikely an institution to have prospered in those years as can be imagined.

 As banks, thrifts and mortgage-finance companies were busy collapsing or receiving multiple federal bailouts, especially in Southern California (the epicenter of the global financial crisis), BofI was just beginning an earnings streak that’s seen its bottom line grow at a compounded annual rate of 44 percent since Garrabrants was hired.

-Those aren’t bad returns for a CEO to deliver, especially for someone like Garrabrants, considering his previous job: chief of business development for IndyMac Bancorp, the fourth-largest U.S. bank to ever be seized.
+Those are not bad returns for a CEO to deliver, especially for someone like Garrabrants, considering his previous job: chief of business development for IndyMac Bancorp, the fourth-largest U.S. bank to ever be seized.

 Also not bad: On Oct.
 23, 2007, the day Garrabrants’ hiring was announced, BofI’s closing share price was $1.76 and for fiscal 2008 its net income was just less than $4.2 million.
 By 2010 it was $21.1 million, with its fiscal year concluding on June 30.
 Today its share price is almost $24, and for the first nine months of the year the bank has reported income of almost $102.2 million.

-None of the CEOs at our imaginary gathering can point to results like the stock price performance below: BofI’s for the last nine years.
+None of the CEOs at our imaginary gathering can point to results like the stock price performance below of BofI’s for the last nine years.